haotian-cri/anti-CRISPR-Csy4/README.md

 This github repository includes matlab scripts we used to analyze the data of pre-crRNA libraries of random or palindromic flanking sequences and codes we used to design anti-CRISPR RNAs, as well as the dataset for analysis.

-Python codes of Seq2DFunc and 1D CNN deep learning are not included in this repository, but here: https://github.com/maincover/sequenceDLlearning
+Python codes of Seq2DFunc (2D convolutional neural network) and 1D CNN (1D convolutional neural network) deep learning are not included in this repository, but here: https://github.com/maincover/sequenceDLlearning

 System requirements: all codes were tested on Macbook Pro (Mid-2015) with MacOS.
 They were not tested on Windows or Linux systems.